abavisg/may-vibes-5/README.md

 ## Flutter Web App

 A Flutter web frontend is included in the `flutter_app/` directory.
-Follow the steps below to run and debug it:
+This application provides a clean, modern interface for viewing trading signals dispatched by the system.

+### Features

+- Modern dark theme UI optimized for viewing trading signals
+- Real-time signal data fetching from the backend's `/signals` endpoint
+- Data filtering (All signals, BUY only, SELL only)
+- Visual indicators for BUY (green) and SELL (red) signals
+- Displays signal details including:
+  - Symbol
+  - Signal type (BUY/SELL)
+  - Entry price, stop loss, and take profit levels
+  - Pattern type and confidence/strength
+  - Risk/reward ratio
+  - Timestamp
+  - Signal ID
+  - Data source (LIVE or DUMMY)
+- Responsive design works on desktop and mobile browsers
+- Auto-refresh capability

+### Running the Flutter Web App

 1. Change to the `flutter_app` directory:
    ```bash